hofstadter-io/hof/docs/content/the-walkthrough/creators/_index.md

 a quick way to get started with your hof modules.
-This section will show you how to add a creator to the first-example.
+This section will show you how to add a creator to the the-walkthrough.
 {{</lead>}}

 {{<childpages>}}